cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 to set a password.
 In the future, you should not use this option as we do not want to login through the terminal.
 We only want to SSH from the master Pi

+### Auto Format to FAT32
+The `--format` is an option that can be used to automatically format your SD card to FAT32.
+The current implementation is quite unstable as it makes several assumptions.
+If this option is used, it will most likely work.

+Do not worry if you see the message `No partition is defined yet!`

 ### Using a static IP address
 To use a static IP address when connecting to the internet, there is some information we must first provide to cm-pi-burn using options
 * `--ipaddr=IP' is the static IP address you wish to assign to the Pi
+* `--dns=DOMAIN` is an option to specify necessary information about your network.
-* `--domain=DOMAIN` is an option to specify necessary informatino about your network.
+* `--routers=ROUTERS` is an option to specify necessary information about your network.

 Keep in mind a static IP address is not needed to connect to the internet

-To figure out what to pass into `--domain`, type the following into your master Pi that is connected to the network you will be using for the burned Pi.
+To figure out what to pass into `--dns` and `--routers`, type the following into your master Pi that is connected to the network you will be using for the burned Pi.

 ```